Education Research Current Organisation and Cooperation NL

 Developing Machine Learning (ML) systems in organizations brings unique challenges.
 In our research we learned that success comes when developers work with domain experts and decision makers throughout ML development.

-Together with practitioners the team developed practical recommendations for organizations and launched Managing AIWISEly — a new program designed to train professionals as AI Polymaths, equipped to co-produce data, co-explain, and co-deploy AI.
+Together with practitioners the team developed practical recommendations for organizations (see below) and launched Managing AIWISEly — a new program designed to train professionals as AI Polymaths, equipped to co-produce data, co-explain, and co-deploy AI.

 Click to download the flyer with practical recommendations